General Information:John Muir College will hold its 2017 Commencement ceremony on Saturday, June 17, 2017 at 6:00 PM on

 Muir College staff will direct graduates to form two lines, one on the left of the stage and another on the right side of the stage.
 Graduates will be arranged in the order in which they are seated.

 When you get to the stage you will hand in a card on which you will have neatly printed your name - and have also spelled it out fo-net-ick-lee .
 If you are still worried your name will be mangled (a legitimate concern) just whisper the proper pronunciation in the Dean's ear as you hand in your card.

-After the graduate's name is announced, the graduate will proceed across the stage to receive a congratulatory handshake from the Provost while being photographed by a professional photographer.
+After the graduate's name is announced, the graduate will proceed across the stage to receive a congratulatory handshake from the Provost or a distinguished guest while being photographed by a professional photographer.

 After crossing the stage, Muir College Commencement Staff will direct graduates back to their seat.
 Once seated, graduates are expected to stay in their seats for the duration of the ceremony out of respect for all graduates.

 Can my parents run to the stage and snap a picture or film me crossing the stage?

 Absolutely NOT!
 Please encourage your guests to use a powerful zoom lens to memorialize your special day.
 But even better, let your guests know that there are professional photographers present who will be taking pictures of each graduate walking up to and crossing the stage and shaking Provost Moore's hand.
 You will receive a proof photo in a few weeks, and you may decide then whether or not to order prints and enlargements.
 You may also elect to have a professional Senior Portrait snapped in advance at the Bookstore.

 Please note that there are no tickets required for guests at the Muir College Commencement.